MOODOO-SH/wechat2instapaper/README.md

 `$ python wechat2instapaper.py`

-Use WeChat to scan the  QR code named qr.png and confirm to login.
+Use WeChat to scan the  QR code and confirm to login.

 ## 6.Share

-Use another WeChat account to send a link to the logined account.And it would save your link to Instapaper.
+Use another WeChat account to send a link to the logined account.And then when you send "#insta" to it,it would save all your links to Instapaper.

 ## 7.More